bixb922/umidiparser/README.md

 ## Properties available for all events

 ### event.status

 This is the event type, such as note on, note off, set tempo, end of track, sysex.
-You can compare event.status with the constants umidiparser.NOTE_ON, umidiparser.NOTE_OFF, umidiparser.PROGRAM_CHANGE, etc.
+You can compare event.status with the constants umidiparser.NOTE_ON, umidiparser.NOTE_OFF, umidiparser.PROGRAM_CHANGE, umidiparser.LYRICS, umidiparser.SYSEX, etc.

+### event.delta_us

+Time in microseconds since the last event for this event to start.
+For example, you might use sleep_us( event.delta_us ) to sleep the appropriate time for the event to start.
+This module calculates delta_us using the delta in midi ticks, the pulses per quarter in the MIDI file header and the set tempo events in the file.

 ### event.delta_miditicks

-difference, in midi ticks or pulses between last event and this event, also known as "delta time" of the event.
+Difference, in MIDI ticks (MIDI pulses) between last event and this event.
+This number is also known as "delta time" of the event.
 For single track files, the time difference is with the previous event of the same track.
-When parsing multitrack files, tracks are merged and this time is set during playback to the time difference with the previous event in any track.
+When parsing multitrack files, tracks are merged and this time is set during playback to the time difference with the previous event, which may or may not be of the same track.

-### event.delta_us
-time in microseconds since the last event for this event to start.
-For example, you might use sleep_us( event.delta_us ) to sleep the appropriate time for the event to start.

 ### event.data
 contains the raw event data.

 ### str(event)
 Will translate the event information to a string, for example:

     print(event)
     event_as_a_string = str(event)
+    print(f"{event=}")

-Returns a string with a description of the MidiEvent, starting with tne event name in lowercase (note_on, note_off, pitchwheel, set_tempo, end_of_track, etc), delta time in midi ticks, delta time in microseconds, first few bytes of the raw data, and all properties that are allowed for the event type.
+Returns a string with a description of the MidiEvent, starting with the event name in lowercase (note_on, note_off, pitchwheel, set_tempo, end_of_track, etc), delta time in midi ticks, delta time in microseconds, first few bytes of the raw data, and all properties that are allowed for the event type.
 For example, a "note on" event might